-Some approaches to addressing the single training image problem involve the synthesis of new face images (at various angles) based on a priori information (e.g. [2, 23]).
+Some approaches to addressing the single training image problem involve the synthesis of new face images (at various angles) based on a priori information (e.g. [2, 21]).
 In these approaches, the image synthesis comes before the usual step of feature extraction.
-A question thus arises: if we are only interested in recognition and hence we are going to extract features from synthesized images, why not synthesize the features instead?
-If we follow this line of thinking, a natural followup question is: instead of synthesizing features with which we are going to train a classifier, why not directly synthesize the classifier's parameters?
-This is in fact the central idea of our proposed extensions, sketched below.
+The obvious question is: if we're only interested in recognition and thus we're going to extract features from synthesized images, why not synthesize the features instead?
+If we follow this line of thinking, a natural followup question is: instead of synthesizing features with which we're going to train a classifier, why not directly synthesize the classifier's parameters?
+This is in fact the crux of our proposed extensions, sketched below.